 - Transfer Center — Provides resources for students who are interested in learning more about the California State University System (CSU), University of California System (UC), private, and out-of-state colleges and universities.
 Services include access to college catalogs, articulation agreements, contact with university representatives, applications assistance, transfer planning, workshops, and tours to four year universities.
 For more information, call 559.934.2300 for Coalinga or 559.934.2980 for Firebaugh Center.

-- Tutoring — Located in the Rodney B. Fitch Library/Learning Resource Center, the West Hills College Coalinga Tutorial Center provides individualized and group tutoring for students who need additional academic assistance outside the classroom.
-Students have the option of receiving help on a walk-in basis or scheduling appointments to fit their needs.
-The tutoring center encourages students with high grades to apply to become part of our certified tutoring team.
-For more information or to arrange an appointment, call 559.934.2402.
+- Tutoring — Located in the Rodney B. Fitch Library/Learning Resource Center, the West Hills College Coalinga Tutorial Center provides individualized and group tutoring both in person and online.
+Tutoring is available on a walk-in basis or with scheduled appointments as an option to fit student needs.
+For more information, call 559.934.2402.

 - Upward Bound Program — Is another TRiO program specifically offered to high school students in Coalinga, Mendota, and Tranquillity.
 Eligible students include those who are low income, potential first generation college students, demonstrate an academic need, and individuals with disabilities.
 The focus of Upward Bound is to provide encouragement, preparation and support high school students attending college after high school.
 For more information, please contact program staff at 559.934.2356.